A dualization approach to the Ground State Subspace Classification of Abelian Higher Gauge Symmetry Models: Classification of the Ground State Subspace

+Compare the latter with the characterization (\ref{def:GS}).
+Equivalently, from (\ref{def:GSproj}) and (\ref{GSproj1}), any \textit{gns}-ground state is distinguished by its behavior under the projector $\Pi_{\hat{0}}^0$.
+Hence, its \textit{gns}-characterization is given by $1 = \varphi \left( \Pi_{\hat{0}}^0 \right)$ for all $\varphi \in K$.
 Following Doplicher-Haag-Roberts (DHR) \cite{Doplicher:1971wk,Doplicher:1973at} in the context of algebraic quantum field theory, from a vacuum state one could recover all physically relevant properties of the charges, in accordance with the global gauge group by using a specific physically motivated superselection criterion.
 This has been carried out into the 2D quantum double models succesfully (See, for instance, \cite{NAAIJKENS_2011,Fiedler_2015}.
 Analogously, the role of the vacuum is played by the translation invariant frustration free ground state.
-However, the discussion presented in \ref{prinbundle} underpins a structure that combines gauge configuration and gauge representation in a joint way.
+However, the discussion presented in the previous subsection underpins a structure that combines gauge configuration and gauge representation in a joint way.
 Furthermore, if $e = \left\{ \, \underline{\omega} \in H^0 \, , \, \underline{\hat{\nu}} \in H_0 \, \right\}$ is a generator, so is:

 although this choice is not unique.
 This new basis is also orthonormal and, even more important, maximal since the following injections are natural: